San Diego Wellness Center Logo Blue

 Types of Change Talk

-• Desire: “I want to stop using.”
+• Desire: “I want to stop.”

-• Ability: “I think I can do this.”
+• Ability: “I think I can.”

-• Reasons: “I’d feel better and have more energy.”
+• Reasons: “I’d feel better.”

-• Need: “I have to make a change for my family.”
+• Need: “I have to change.”

-• Activation: “I’ve decided to talk to my counselor tomorrow.”
+• Activation: “I’ve decided to act.”

-• Taking Steps: “I skipped drinking last night.”
+• Taking Steps: “I made progress.”

 Five Principles of Motivational Interviewing